 Is maintenance on fire suppression systems really necessary?
 What could happen if routine inspections and maintenance are neglected?Read More

-You're in the market for a portable fire extinguisher as a means of egress for your heavy-duty mobile equipment operators.
-So, what's the difference between a stored pressure and side cartridge operated fire extinguisher?
+You're in the market for a fire suppression system for your heavy-duty mobile equipment.
+So, what's the difference between a stored pressure and side cartridge operated system?
 This article will walk through some frequently asked questions to help you make the right decision for your application.

 What's the Difference?

-Stored pressure extinguishers have the compressed nitrogen gas that is used as the propellant for the dry chemical agent stored in the same canister as the dry chemical.
+Stored pressure agent tanks have the compressed nitrogen gas that is used as the propellant for the dry chemical agent stored in the same canister as the dry chemical.